-These are crazy times we find ourselves in and there is a lot of uncertainty in the tech sector in NI.
-Many companies have understandably hit the “pause button” on recruitment yet it is heartening to see that some companies are willing and able to forge ahead with growing their teams in the face of such adversity.
+These are crazy times we find ourselves in and while there is a lot of economic uncertainty, most companies in the local tech sector are still forging ahead with growing their teams.

 When it comes to recruitment, one thing certain for now is that this “new normal” is going to feature A LOT of video interviewing.
-Whether it’s MS Teams, Zoom or WebEx, overnight it has become the cornerstone of the candidate experience so here at Enso Recruitment, we wanted to provide some guidance, advice and insight to help candidates to perfect their approach to effective video interviewing.
+Whether it’s MS Teams, Zoom or WebEx, overnight video conferencing has become the cornerstone of the candidate experience.
+Here at Enso Recruitment, we wanted to provide some guidance, advice and insight to help candidates to perfect their approach to effective video interviewing.

 The Not-So-New Normal